sirrobzeroone/wine/README.md

 - 1.1 - Added glass and bottle of Vodka made by fermenting baked potato, Added MineClone2 support and spanish translation
 - 1.2 - Added Unified Inventory support for barrel recipes (thanks to realmicu)
 - 1.3 - Translations updated and French added thanks to TheDarkTiger
+- 1.4 - Added bottle of beer and bottle of wheat beer (thanks Darkstalker for textures)

 Lucky Blocks: 13